Jugal-Chanda/Club-Event-Management-System/README.md

 </ol>

 <h3>2.4 Operating Environment</h3>
-<p>For accessing this system user need a modern browser of a pc, tab or mobile phone with any operating system.</p>
+<p>For accessing this system user need a modern browser of a PC, tab or mobile phone with any operating system.</p>

 <center><h2>3.
 External Interface Requirements</h2></center>
 <h3>3.1 User Interfaces</h3>

-<h5>0) Students can register in this platform by given the following information.
+<h5>0) Students can register on this platform by giving the following information.
 This is required for those students who are willing to be an executive member of any club.
 It is not necessary for general user.</h5>
 <img src="screenshot/1.png">

 <h5>1) Login Admin Panel:</h5>